-That’s exactly what I’ll be answering in this post.
+That’s precisely what I’ll be answering in this post.
 I’ll discuss the different boat deck options and how you can pick the best deck for your boat.

 What are Boat Decks Made of?